 Well, ladies and gents!
 The time has come.
-Just last week I finished my last day of classes, and the only thing that stood between me and that 6-figure priced piece of paper was a week of hell, I mean finals. *Insert pre-recorded clapping here*
+You finished your last day of classes, and the only thing that stands between you and that 6-figure priced piece of paper is a week of hell, I mean finals.

-And just like that, it’s like I was thrown into a Mission Impossible episode as the next Mr. Phelps.
+Well… kind of.
+Because, just like that, it felt as though I had been thrown into a Mission Impossible episode as the next Mr. Phelps.

-Your mission, should you choose to accept it … is to begin job searching.
+Your mission, should you choose to accept it… is to secure a job.

 “Did I choose the right degree?!”